Procedure Guide ·Allergy Testing ·2026

 1Which allergy test is better - blood or skin?

-Intradermal skin testing is the gold standard — more accurate, done by dermatologists, immediate results.
-Blood tests are more convenient and less invasive but have higher false-positive and false-negative rates.
-Neither test is reliable for food allergies — only elimination diets accurately diagnose food allergies.
+Intradermal is the gold standard - more accurate, done by dermatologists, immediate results.
+Blood tests are more convenient but have higher false-positive and false-negative rates.
+Neither is reliable for food allergies - only elimination diets accurately diagnose those.

 2Can allergy testing detect food allergies in dogs?

-No. Blood and skin tests are unreliable for food allergies — too many false positives and negatives.
-The only accurate method is an elimination diet trial: a novel protein or hydrolyzed diet for 8-12 weeks, then reintroducing ingredients one at a time.
-Time-consuming, but the veterinary standard.
+No. Blood and skin tests are unreliable for food allergies - too many false positives and negatives.
+The only accurate method is an elimination diet: a novel protein or hydrolyzed diet for 8-12 weeks, then reintroducing ingredients one at a time.

 3What allergies are most common in dogs?

 Environmental allergies (dust mites, pollen, mold, grasses) are most common.
-Flea allergy dermatitis is extremely common — a single bite triggers intense itching.
+Flea allergy dermatitis is also very common - a single bite triggers intense itching.
 Food allergies affect about 10-15% of allergic dogs; common culprits are beef, chicken, dairy, wheat, and soy.
-Many dogs have multiple allergy types.

 4How long does immunotherapy take to work?

-Immunotherapy (allergy shots or sublingual drops) typically takes 6-12 months to show significant improvement.
+Immunotherapy (shots or sublingual drops) takes 6-12 months to show significant improvement.
 About 60-80% of dogs respond well.
-It's not a quick fix — it retrains the immune system.
-Many dogs stay on immunotherapy long-term, though frequency decreases over time.
+It retrains the immune system - not a quick fix.
+Many dogs stay on it long-term, though frequency decreases over time.

 5What are signs my dog has allergies?

-Chronic itching (especially paws, face, ears, belly), recurrent ear infections, red or inflamed skin, hair loss, hot spots, excessive paw chewing, and rubbing face on carpet.
-Allergies typically appear between 1-3 years of age and worsen over time without treatment.
+Chronic itching (paws, face, ears, belly), recurrent ear infections, red or inflamed skin, hair loss, hot spots, excessive paw chewing, and face-rubbing on carpet.
+Allergies typically appear between 1-3 years and worsen without treatment.

 6Does my dog need to stop medications before allergy testing?

 Yes.
-Antihistamines must be stopped 2 weeks before testing; oral steroids 4-6 weeks before; injectable steroids 6-8 weeks before.
-Apoquel should be stopped 2 weeks before intradermal testing.
-Cytopoint doesn't usually interfere.
-Your dermatologist will provide specific instructions.
+Stop antihistamines 2 weeks before; oral steroids 4-6 weeks before; injectable steroids 6-8 weeks before.
+Apoquel should stop 2 weeks before intradermal testing.
+Cytopoint usually doesn't interfere.
+Your dermatologist provides specific instructions.

 7Does pet insurance cover allergy testing for dogs?

-Many policies cover allergy testing when symptoms develop after enrollment — no prior allergy documentation can exist.
-Coverage typically includes testing, dermatologist visits, immunotherapy, and medications.
-Since allergies are chronic, the ongoing treatment costs are where insurance provides the most long-term value.
+Many policies cover allergy testing when symptoms develop after enrollment - no prior allergy documentation can exist.
+Coverage includes testing, dermatologist visits, immunotherapy, and medications.
+Ongoing treatment costs are where insurance provides the most value.

 Marcel Janik, founder of RealVetCost